Air Travel Etiquette: How To Love Flying

 We all know that airplane travel is not inexpensive.
 There are the individuals that say “I paid for this, I can do what I want!”
 However, with airplane companies cutting costs by diminishing the space between rows, you might want to consider a few things before you get too comfy.

 Be aware of who you are leaning back on.
 If it is a mother with an infant, or someone with a beverage on their tray, or someone working on their laptop, you might want to look back at the person in that situation, and ask “would you mind if I put my seat back?”
 The chance you take with this, however, is they may say they do mind.
 If you choose to put your seat back, with or without permission, recline it slowly to give the person behind you a little warning that you are coming into their space.

 5. How far can you sprawl?

 An armrest is “shared space”.
-The rule of thumb is the middle person has more leeway then those passengers sharing their arm rest space with the window seat wall or the aisle.
+The rule of thumb is the middle person has more leeway than those passengers sharing their armrest space with the window seat wall or the aisle.
 The important thing is to be aware that you are ‘sharing’ the armrests.
 No bullies allowed!

 6. Don’t doff those shoes!

 We all know if we have foot odour.
 If you are a victim of fragrant feet, definitely keep your shoes on!
 By the way, if you take your shoes off, be sure to wear socks—you don’t want to have to tiptoe to the washroom with your bare feet, that’s for sure.